carbon-language/carbon-lang/llvm/docs/CommandGuide/llvm-objcopy.rst

 .. option:: --allow-broken-links

- Allow llvm-objcopy to remove sections even if it would leave invalid section references.
+ Allow :program:`llvm-objcopy` to remove sections even if it would leave invalid section references.
 Any invalid sh_link fields will be set to zero.

 .. option:: --build-id-link-dir <dir>